gitasong/dev-oracle/README.md

 # dev-oracle

 Quora-like question/answer forum for developers, with an emphasis on helping new developers in a non-nasty way.
+Users will be able to view all questions, ask a new question, update questions, view a question's detail, and answer questions from other users.

 ## Planning